polytechnice-si/4A_ISA_TheCookieFactory/chapters/Persistence.md

 ### Persisting Items

 An Item does not exists by itself: it is part of a given cart, or a given order.
 As a consequence, it is an `Embeddable` entity.
 Its associated cookie is based on an enumeration, and thus declared as an `Enumerated` property.
-For clarity and log purposes, we prefer to use string literals (the cookie's name) instead of ordinal (the cookie's index in the enum) at the persistence level.
+For clarity and log purposes, we prefer to use string literals (the cookie's name) instead of ordinals (the cookie's index in the enum) at the persistence level.
 The quantity cannot be null, so we simply add a validation constraint that will prevent to persist an entity with a null quantity of cookies.
 The cookie cannot be null too, so we use the same kind of constraints.

 ```java
 @Embeddable